LS31/clinicalr/README.md

-# CliniCalcR: Clinical calculations for R
+# clinicalr: Clinical calculations for R
 This is a collection of R functions to perform (basic) clinical calculations in medical research.

-The functions are provided as-is.
 Pull requests are more than welcome.

-Current functions are:
+# Functions at this time

 - Anthropometry
   - Body mass index (BMI, Quetelet index).